goabstract/Marketing-for-Engineers/README.md

 Useful tools:
 * [Find Twitter Influencers from Klear](https://klear.com/free-tools/find-influencers-by-skill).
 It's free for 10 searches for each keyword ("skill").
 Paid version has more advanced options.
+* Social networks.
+You can find influencers by looking at keywords searches and look at followers number and the level of engagement for each user.
 * [Twitonomy](http://www.twitonomy.com/) gives a detailed info about influencer from his Twitter profile.
 It can show people who are interacting with the influencer on the regular basics.
 Those people can become your starting point to get to top-nich person.
 * [Followerwonk](https://moz.com/followerwonk/analyze/) gives a huge base of data about any Twitter user.
 * Use RSS apps for getting content from influencers' blogs.
 You can comment those posts and share good one via your social media.
 [Selfoss](https://selfoss.aditu.de/) is a good RSS app.
 It's an open source, so you may dig into its code and customize things.